 Here's a tip: If you feel resistant or defensive answering any of the questions that's a big clue that the fixed mindset is at work even if there is a kernel of truth in it.

 Again, while this may often be the case, it may not necessarily be the only truth.
+For example, some people suffer with a cold or flu for a few days, others for weeks.
 Stories of instantaneous spontaneous healing abound.
 My own son healed from jaw surgery in a fraction of the time we were told to expect, leaving his doctor speechless.
 (I still laugh about that!)

 Sometimes limiting beliefs about health sound like truth.
 I'm an alcoholic, I'm diabetic, I'm obese, I'm disabled.
 I'm depressed.